Trip Tips: Japan hotels offer tight space for a tight budget

 A bunk bed in a shared room is the cheapest option, and comes with slippers, a bath towel and a locker and key.

-A 12 square-meter standard double with a shared shower and toilet costs just 3,600 yen a person.
-If you've come with family or friends, the top floor has a 28 square meter premium room with tatami mats on a raised floor where guests can lay out futons for four, costing about 5,000 yen per person.
+A 12 square-metre standard double with a shared shower and toilet costs just 3,600 yen a person.
+If you've come with family or friends, the top floor has a 28 square metre premium room with tatami mats on a raised floor where guests can lay out futons for four, costing about 5,000 yen per person.

 "Converting an office building into a hotel is an ideal way to respond to the immediate needs for hotel rooms," said Yukari Sasaki, senior managing officer for Sankei Building Co, a property developer for Grids.